Fuel getting into engine oil is bad, because it will dilute the oil causing engine damage.

 |Problems in the injection system.||The droplets of fuel being injected into the chamber are big, which leads to poor combustion.||The injectors need to be inspected.|

 |Poor combustion.||The fuel isn’t burning off completely.||Check that the combustion chamber and the injection system are working properly.|

 |Worn-out engine parts: valve guides, injectors and wear.||Conditions change in the combustion chamber, meaning it is no longer optimized.||The engine needs to be inspected.|

 |Excessive acceleration.||Excess inflow of fuel.||Worn injectors.|

-So, The problem of fuel passing through to the crankcase seems to have reduced in recent years.
-Furthermore, This seems to indicate that current fuel injection systems have improved.
+So, the problem of fuel passing through to the crankcase, seems to have reduced in recent years.
+As a result, this seems to indicate that, current fuel injection systems have improved.

-Proper maintenance is the most important part of owning a car.
-Above all, To keep running smoothly, your car highly relies on oil, lube, and oil filters.
-In addition, Oil helps in lubricating, cooling, and cleaning the internal engine components.
-With time, engine oil becomes contaminated.
+Above all, proper maintenance, is the most important part of owning a car.
+Therefore, to keep it running smoothly, your car highly relies on oil, lube, and oil filters.
+Furthermore, oil helps in lubricating, cooling, and cleaning the internal engine components.
+Because, with time, engine oil, becomes contaminated.

-Also, Keep your eyes open for early signs of engine problems:
+Always, keep your eyes open for, early signs of engine problems:

-Finally, Metal-on-metal contact is the enemy of your engine; and clean oil is the cure.
+Finally, metal-on-metal contact, is the enemy of your engine and that’s why, clean oil is the cure.